 thinkers50 ranked thinkerAMY EDMONDSON

-Pioneer and champion of psychological safety, studies people, projects and organizations to uncover the secrets of succesful teaming.
+Pioneer and champion of psychological safety, studies people, projects and organizations to uncover the secrets of successful teaming.

 01. ranked thinker